-A client (and proxy) uses the Expires header to determine whether or not it needs to make an HTTP request to the server.
-The closer you are to the expiration date, the more likely it is the client will make an HTTP request to the server.
+A client (and proxy) uses the Expires header to determine whether it needs to make an HTTP request to the server.
+The closer you are to the expiration date, the more likely it is that the client will make an HTTP request to the server.

-What is the Related RFC Document for Last-Modified HTTP Header?
+What is the Related RFC Document for the Last-Modified HTTP Header?

-The related information for the Last-Modified response header can be found from RFC 7232.
-Related section for Last-Modified from RFC 7232 can be found below.
+The related information for the Last-Modified response header can be found in RFC 7232.
+A related section for Last-Modified from RFC 7232 can be found below.

 Below, you can read the related RFC 7232 section for the Last-Modified HTTP Header.